mega6453/AppiumWizard/README.md

 * etc.

 ## Features/Improvements in Queue
+* Update Appium Server and drivers from Appium Wizard
 * Show Action + current element(e.g. Click on //someElement) text in status bar based on appium execution
 * Handle resources on Application exit
 * Highlight element accessed by Appium in Screen Reflection